Men’s Health Week 2022: Don’t be afraid to seek help

 Erectile dysfunction is characterised by the inability to achieve or maintain an erection.
 It is usually caused by fatigue, stress, or excessive alcohol consumption.
 By negatively affecting an individual’s quality of sex, it also contributes to the reduction of a man’s self-confidence.
 This is more common in older men, but most men experience it at least once in their lives.

 Despite the potential awkwardness of these conditions, it is vital to seek help in order to improve your quality of life.

 The hardest part of overcoming these issues is the initial decision to visit one of our clinics.
 Our clinicians are trained to treat every patient professionally and comfortably.
 We promise that no problem is too uncomfortable to be treated and we strive to provide a personalised and holistic approach to treating these issues.

 No matter the issue, don’t be afraid to come and see us.
 We’re here to help.
 Click here for more information about the benefits of our Walk-in services.

-If you want to book an appointment with an Imaan pharmacy, or want more details on the conditions discussed in this post, please visit our locations page to find your local community pharmacy.
+If you want to book a same-day appointment with us, or want more details on the conditions discussed in this post, please visit our locations page to find your local Walk-in Clinic.